m-abdelgawad/logs-cleaner/README.md

 * Provides the user with feedback on the total number of files deleted and the total size saved, giving you an idea of the impact the script has had on your system.

-Try out this script and enjoy a cleaner, more optimized system!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>